jxnpass/jxnpass.github.io/_posts/2025-2-21-MatrixOutlierTypes.md

 </iframe>

 ### Type B: Mahalanobis Quantile
-A cell is exchanged with a value found within the bounds of $\sim U[\min(X_i), \max(X_i)]$.
-This scenario adjusts $X_{ij}$ to deviate from the correlation structure enough such that it exceeds the 99th percentile of the Mahalanobis distance of the uncontaminated data.
+A cell value is exchanged with a value within the range of $\sim U[\min(X_i), \max(X_i)]$, causing it to exceed the 99th percentile of the Mahalanobis distance of the uncontaminated data.
-* Example: a computer program accidentally shuffles some of the observations in one of the data columns.
-It doesn't necessarily ruin
+* Example: A computer program accidentally shuffles values in one of the columns, disrupting the correlation structure.

 <iframe src="/assets/MO2/MVN_TypeB.html"
         width="800" height="650"